Investigating the most active pp collisions (top 0.1%) using the tools developed by experiments at the LHC: Introduction

 The studies of high-multiplicity pp collisions have been conducted by experiments at the RHIC and LHC.
 The CMS Collaboration discovered the ridge structure in events with an average track multiplicity of 136 considering charged particles in $|\eta|<2.4$ and $p_{\rm T}>$0.4\,GeV/$c$~\cite{CMS:2010ifv}.
 Meanwhile, the ALICE Collaboration discovered deviations, with respect to QCD-inspired event generators, of the average transverse sphericity with increasing multiplicity of charged particles in pp collisions at $\sqrt{s}=7$\,TeV~\cite{ALICE:2012cor}.
 Later, ALICE found strangeness enhancement in pp collisions selecting events based on the amplitude measured in the forward V0 detector~\cite{ALICE:2016fzo}.

 Although hydrodynamics has been applied to explain the \pp and \pPb data, some theoretical works suggest that it should not be applicable in small collision systems~\cite{Ambrus:2023qvk}.
-Based on IP-Glasma calculations, the energy density in high-multiplicity pp collisions, averaged over the transverse area, can be around 70\,GeV/fm$^{3}$ for charged particle multiplicity densities above 100~\cite{ALICE:2020fuk}.
+Based on IP-Glasma calculations~\cite{Dumitru:2008wn,Bzdak:2013zma}, the energy density in high-multiplicity pp collisions, averaged over the transverse area, can be around 70\,GeV/fm$^{3}$ for charged particle multiplicity densities above 100~\cite{ALICE:2020fuk}.
 From lattice QCD calculations, this condition would be enough to expect the formation of the strongly interacting quark--gluon plasma in pp collisions.
 However, no signatures of jet quenching have been observed so far~\cite{ALICE:2023plt}.
-This opens the door to alternative approaches, such as color strings, that have successfully described some aspects of data~\cite{Bierlich:2014xba}.
-A recent implementation of heavy-ion collisions in \py (Angantyr) opened up a new venue to explore dense QCD systems.
-In particular, \py/Angantyr is able to describe the low transverse momentum yield ($p_{\rm T}<3$\,GeV/$c$) in central heavy-ion collisions within 20\%~\cite{Bierlich:2018xfw}.
+This opens the door to alternative approaches, such as color strings, that have successfully described some aspects of the data~\cite{Bierlich:2014xba}.
+A recent implementation of heavy-ion collisions in \py (Angantyr)~\cite{Bierlich:2018xfw} opened up a new venue to explore dense QCD systems.
+In particular, \py/Angantyr is able to describe the low transverse momentum yield ($p_{\rm T}<3$\,GeV/$c$) in central heavy-ion collisions within 20\%.
 This is a remarkable achievement, since the low \pt region is the most sensitive to the bulk properties of sQGP.
-Given that \py does a relatively good job describing many aspects of the LHC data, the present paper uses this Monte Carlo event generator to explore new ways of analyzing the \pp data.
+Given that \py does a relatively good job describing many aspects of the LHC data, the present paper uses \py version 8.312 tune Monash~\cite{Skands:2014pea} (\py~8 from now on) to explore new ways of analyzing the \pp data.